 Can you bet on horses?

-Not only can you bet on horses running at different tracks all over the country and watch the simulcasts–until another Atlantic City offers the same option, this is the only place in Atlantic City where you can!
+Moneyline does not take bets on horses, but the Race & Sports Book, just like the name implies, does.
+Not only can you bet on horses running at different tracks all over the country and watch the simulcasts–until another Atlantic City offers the same option–the Borgata Race & Sports Book is the only place in Atlantic City where you can!

 Can you also bet sports online?

-Borgata Race & Sports Book amenities
+Race & Sports Book

-Or, if you prefer, you can watch multiple games simultaneously on the larger screens on the video wall or at the bar.
+Or, if you prefer, you can watch multiple games or races simultaneously on the larger screens on the video wall or at the bar.